RodgerOliver/guides/git.md

 Switch to master branch.

 `git merge upstream/master`

+Merge the changes into master.

 `git pull upstream master`

-Merge the changes into master.
-Or you can pull them.
+Or pull everything to master.

 ## Collaborating On Github